-TULA, MIRANDA HOUSE CONSUMER CLUB
+TULA.
+MIRANDA HOUSE CONSUMER CLUB

 The broad objective of TULA is creating awareness among consumers, especially amongst students and academic community about their rights; introducing students to the evolution of the consumer rights movement; imparting education on making judicious decisions regarding services and goods, and on legal provisions available.
 We are proud of the fact that TULA is one of the only two consumer clubs existing in all the colleges of Delhi University.
 TULA has been playing a pioneering role in developing consumer awareness through a series of activities.
-The first issue of its annual magazine Santulan was launched in 2008-09.
+The first issue of its annual magazine Santhan was launched in 2008-09.
 Activities organized epitomize the relevance and vibrancy of TULA.
 These include mock consumer courts, inter college painting and nukkad natak competitions in addition to lectures, workshops and advocacy campaigns on consumer awareness.
-During the session 2016-17 TULA organized a three-day workshop on "Awareness on Consumer Issues", followed by a discussion on "Demonitisation and Consumers".
+In 2017-2018 TULA organized its 12th three-day annual workshop on Consumer Awareness for which eminent consumer rights activists Ms. Pushpa Girimaji, Mr. Pragya Singh Baghel and Ms. Asha Tyagi were among the resource persons.